tothambrus11/string-concatenation-benchmarks/README.md

 - `arr.lazy.reduce(into: "")` to accumulate result
 - String interpolation for formatting each element
 - Final wrapping with string interpolation
+- NOTE: does add an extra `\n` at the end too, thus doing slightly different thing than `join`.

 ```swift
 let reduced = arr.lazy.reduce(into: "") { partialResult, p in